edangomez/RL-Homework-AML/README.md

 ## Part 2.
 Deep Q-network

+Since the state displayed to the agent is described in text, we have to choose a mechanism that maps text descriptions into vector representations.
+A naive way is to create one unique index for each text description, as we have done in previous part.
+However, such approach becomes infeasible when the state space becomes huge.
+To tackle this challenge, we can design some representation generator that does not scale as the original textual state space.
+In particular, a representation generator $\phi_R(\cdot)$ reads raw text displayed to the agent and converts it to a vector representation $v_{s}=\psi _{R}(s)$.
+One approach is to use a bag-of-words representation derived from the text description.

 In this part, you will approximate $Q(s, c)$ with a neural network.
 You will be provided with a DQN that takes the state representation (bag-of-words) and outputs the predicted Q values for the different "actions" and "objects".
 Complete the function deep_q_learning that updates the model weights, given the transition date $(s,c,R(s,c),s')$.
 Please include in your report the average episodic rewards of your Q-learning algorithm when it converges.